-  If you can’t find a pumpkin spice blend in-store, make your own by stirring together:
+If you can’t find a pumpkin spice blend in-store, make your own by stirring them together:

 Hot keto pumpkin latte with creamer

-Serve an 8 fl oz strong brewed black coffee in a coffee mug.
+Serve eight ounces of strong-brewed black coffee in a coffee mug.
 Top with 3-4 tablespoons of coffee creamer at room temperature.

 This prevents the coffee from cooling down too fast by adding an ultracold creamer into it.